-What Actually Happens in Your First Virtual Psychiatry Visit?
+What Actually Happens in Your First Psychiatry Visit?
 (West Lafayette, IN Edition)

-First virtual psychiatry visits can feel a little nerve-wracking even when they happen from the comfort of your couch.
-If you’ve booked your first virtual psychiatry session or you are thinking about booking and aren’t sure what to expect, you’re not alone.
+If you’ve booked your first psychiatry session or you are thinking about booking and aren’t sure what to expect, you’re not alone.
 That uncertainty is completely normal.

 The good news?
 The process is straightforward.
 This post walks you through a typical 45–60 minute intake appointment, step by step, so you can log in feeling calm and prepared.

-Before You Log In: Setting Yourself Up for Success
+Before Your Appointment: Setting Yourself Up for Success

 A few things to sort out ahead of time: